vintagefuture/sem-scrum-team-2/CONTRIBUTING.md

-# Contributing to Our People in Data
+# Contributing to *Human Population Insights*

-Welcome to Our People in Data!
+Welcome to *Human Population Insights*!
 We're thrilled that you're interested in contributing to our open-source project.
 By contributing, you not only improve the project but also become part of a vibrant community of developers.

 ## Ways to Contribute

-There are many ways to contribute to Our People in Data, including:
+There are many ways to contribute to *Human Population Insights*, including:

 1. **Reporting Bugs**: If you encounter any bugs or issues while using the app, please report them by opening a GitHub issue, using the Bug template.